alienmaster9/vidtok-vidone-video-chat-using-tokboxs-opentok-api/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Host live 1:1 video chats directly from Wordpress.
+Host live 1:1 video chats directly from Wordpress using Vidtok's vid{one} plugin.
+Ditch Google Hangouts and Skype and enjoy your time with friends on your very own website without having to install any additional software.

 == Description ==